Are Freshwater Fish Hyperosmotic

 Are fish Hyperosmotic?

-How do freshwater fish regulate osmotic balance?
+How do freshwater fish maintain osmotic balance?

 Osmoregulation in Fish They absorb a controlled amount of water through the mouth and the gill membranes.
 Due to this intake of water, they produce large quantities of urine through which a lot of salt is lost.
 The salt is replaced with the help of mitochondria-rich cells in the gills.